eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/policy/eprosimaExtensions.rst

 * **Initial**: Indicates the number of elements to preallocate in the collection.
 * **Maximum**: Specifies the maximum number of elements allowed in the collection.
-* **Increment**: States the number of items to add when the capacity limit is reached.
+* **Increment**: States the number of items to add when the reserved capacity limit is reached.
 This member has a different default value depending on the allocation configuration chosen.

 .. _sendbuffersallocationattributes:

 SendBuffersAllocationAttributes
 """""""""""""""""""""""""""""""

-This structure holds the limits for the allocations' send buffers.
+This structure holds the limits for the allocations of the send buffers.

 List of structure members: